-During Sports

-Every 20 minutes: 5 to 9 ounces of water or a sports drink, depending on weight (5 for a child weighing 88 pounds, 9 ounces for a child weighing 132 pounds)

-After Sports

-- Post-exercise hydration should aim to correct any fluid lost during the practice. - Within two hours: at least 24 ounces of water or a sports drink for every pound of weight lost

-During Sports

-Every 20 minutes: Between 5 and 10 ounces of water or sports drink, depending on weight

-After Sports
+Ages 6 to 12: Ages 13 to 18: Before Sports Before Sports Drinking fluids prior to exercise appears to Drinking fluids prior to exercise appears to reduce or delay the detrimental effects of reduce or delay the detrimental effects of dehydration. dehydration.
+1 to 2 hours before sports: 4 to 8 ounces of cold water 1 to 2 hours before sports: 8 to 16 ounces of cold water 10 to 15 minutes before sports: 4 to 8 ounces of cold water 10 to 15 minutes before sports: 8 to 12 ounces of cold water

-- Post-exercise hydration should aim to correct any fluid lost during the practice. - Within two hours: at least 24 ounces of water or a sports drink for every pound of weight lost
+During Sports During Sports • Every 20 minutes: 5 to 9 ounces of water or a sports drink, depending on weight (5 for a child weighing 88 pounds, 9 ounces for a child weighing 132 pounds) • Every 20 minutes: Between 5 and 10 ounces of water or sports drink, depending on weight After Sports After Sports Post-exercise hydration should aim to correct any fluid lost during the practice.
+Post-exercise hydration should aim to correct any fluid lost during the practice.
+Within two hours: at least 24 ounces of water or a sports drink for every pound of weight lost • Within two hours: at least 24 ounces of water or a sports drink for every pound of weight lost